 The MSc Big Data and High Performance Computing provides students with an in-depth understanding of big data analysis and processing using high performance computing technology.
 This MSc programme enables students to gain a sought after qualification in areas of computing in great demand worldwide.
-The programme was developed between the STFC Hartree Centre and the University, and has had recent industrial input.

 Big data is commonly described as data that is so large that it cannot be readily processed using standard techniques.
 Our current global ability to collect data is such that “big data” sets are becoming common-place.